marcglasberg/fast_immutable_collections/README.md

 3. `sortValues: true` means methods `IMap.valueList`, `IMap.toValueList`, and `IMap.toValueSet`
    will return sorted outputs.

-4. `cacheHashCode: true` means the hashCode is cached.
+4. `cacheHashCode: true` means the `hashCode` is cached.
 It's not recommended to turn this cache off for maps.

 You can globally change this default if you want, by using the `defaultConfig` setter:
-`defaultConfig = ConfigMap(isDeepEquals: false, sortKeys: false, sortValues: false);`
+`defaultConfig = ConfigMap(isDeepEquals: false, sortKeys: true, sortValues: true, cacheHashCode: false);`

 Note that `ConfigMap` is similar to `ConfigSet`, but has separate sort parameters for keys and values: `sortKeys` and `sortValues`: